New Zealand International Film Festival: Dunedin and Christchurch

 Founded in 1977, the Dunedin manifestation of the Festival presented a highlights package of 75 features, plus short films, at the Regent Theatre.
 Founded along with the Dunedin event in 1977, the Christchurch Festival presented substantially the same programme.

 Other regions

-A selection of festival titles continue to travel around New Zealand, making the NZIFF unique on the world film-festival stage.
-Provincial centres covered by the festival include Gore, Hamilton, Hawke's Bay, Masterton, New Plymouth, Palmerston North, Tauranga and Timaru.
+Often a selection of festival titles traveled around New Zealand, making the NZIFF unique on the world film-festival stage.
+Provincial centres covered by the festival included Gore, Hamilton, Hawke's Bay, Masterton, New Plymouth, Palmerston North, Tauranga and Timaru.

 The New Zealand Film Festival Trust

-Registered charity

 The New Zealand Film Festival Trust, which runs the NZIFF, is a registered charitable entity under the Charities Act 2005, registration number CC23151.

-Board members

 The NZ Film Festival Trust is governed by a board of trustees.
+The board currently consists of Catherine Fitzgerald, Chris Hormann, Tearepa Kahi, Robin Laing, Andrew Langridge, Toby Manhire, and is chaired by Kaine Thompson with Sharon Menzies as deputy.